-- "Any other comments about Dining?" - Small text boxes contained significantly fewer words but... - ...significantly more positive comments - ...and used "I" (as in "I think..." and "I wish...") more frequently. - And large text boxes had significantly more negative comments!! - Also true for comments about Orientation (overall), Orientation Leaders and RAs, and Pre-Orientation Leaders - But these findings were not statistically significant - Thoughts . . . - Maybe people with small text boxes realize they have one last chance to say something, and choose to use it constructively or positively? - Maybe people with large text boxes get in the habit of being ranty?
+- "Any other comments about Dining?" - Small text boxes contained significantly fewer words but... - ...significantly more positive comments - ...and used "I" (as in "I think..." and "I wish...") more frequently. - And large text boxes had significantly more negative comments!! - Thoughts . . . - Maybe people with small text boxes realize they have one last chance to say something, and choose to use it constructively or positively? - Maybe people with large text boxes use them to rant?